fooltopia/foolhtml/README.md

 ```
 ### Dynamic Content
 You can set the values of variables inside your template via derive macros.
-Let's say you have a simple foolhtml file called `basic_tag.fhtml` with the following content:
+Let's say you have a simple slimr file called `basic_tag.fhtml` with the following content:
 ```
 h1 Hello {{name}}
 ```